GovTechSG/purple-a11y/INTEGRATION.md

 - `includeScreenshots` (optional)
   - Include screenshots of affected elements in the report.
 Defaults to false.
 - `viewportSettings` (optional)
   - Viewport settings used in cypress tests needed to optimize screenshot function.
-Defaults to cypress’ default viewport settings. ` { width: 1000, height: 600 }`
+Defaults to cypress’ default viewport settings.
+Example: ` { width: 1000, height: 600 }`
 - `thresholds` (optional)
   - Object containing the max number of mustFix or goodToFix issues before an error is thrown for test failure.
 Does not fail tests by default.
 Example: `{ mustFix: 1, goodToFix: 3 }`
 - `scanAboutMetadata` (optional)
   - Include additional information in the Scan About section of the report by passing in a JSON object.
-Viewport included by default.

 #### Purple HATS Instance

 ##### Properties